SPO4 Santiago: Sharpshooter

-SPO4 Santiago: Sharpshooter is a 1996 Filipino biographical action film directed by Pepe Marcos.
+SPO4 Santiago: Sharpshooter is a 1996 Filipino biographical action film edited and directed by Pepe Marcos.
 The film stars Ramon "Bong" Revilla Jr. in the title role.
-The film is based on the life of Jaime Santiago, a former police officer who is currently a presiding judge of the Regional Trial Court in Manila.
+The film is based on the life of Jaime Santiago, a former police officer who became a presiding judge of the Regional Trial Court in Manila and director of the National Bureau of Investigation.